KarrLab/bpforms/docs/installation.rst

 Installation
 ============

+The following is a brief guide to installing `BpForms`.
+The `Dockerfile <https://github.com/KarrLab/bpforms/blob/master/Dockerfile>`_ in the `BpForms` Git repository contains detailed instructions for how to install `BpForms` in Ubuntu Linux.

 Prerequisites
 --------------------------

 First, install the third-party packages listed below.
-Detailed installation instructions are available in `An Introduction to Whole-Cell Modeling <http://docs.karrlab.org/intro_to_wc_modeling/master/0.0.1/installation.html>`_.

 * `ChemAxon Marvin <https://chemaxon.com/products/marvin>`_: optional to calculate major protonation and tautomerization states